ooong/trip-planner-spa/01-junior/06-twitter-js/lecture-notes.md

 # Separate Routers

 Whew!
 We've got a lot of routes in our `server.js` now!
 Let's organize them into a separate file using a `express.Router`.
-A `router` is just like our `app` object, but smaller.
+A `router` object is just like our `app` object, but smaller.
 We can use it to organize our routes into separate files.

 Let's make a new file called "puppy-router.js":